-Super thrilled that my latest piece appears on the blog Very Smart Brothas.
+Hey RLD Fam, Super thrilled that my latest piece appears on the blog Very Smart Brothas.
 They are doing a series “America in Black”.
-My piece explores the stereotypes and misconceptions held by all races of what it means to be a black woman.
+My piece explores the stereotypes and … Continue reading You’re So Different: Ok, But What Makes You Black?

 It’s never a good feeling to lock the door to your home, and not know when, if ever, you can really return.